 What Equipment is covered in the registration fees and what will I need to provide?

-Mariner Jr Football/MYS will PROVIDE: helmet, chin strap, standard issue mouth guard, shoulder pads,practice jersey,practice pants jersey, game pants and pads are provided with full payment of registration fees.
-The gear issue and fitting event(s) are mandatory attendance and we will have several dates available for you to attend beginning in mid July.
+Mariner Jr Football will PROVIDE: helmet, chin strap, standard issue mouth guard, shoulder pads, practice jersey, practice pants, game pants and pads with full payment of registration fees.
+The gear issue and fitting event(s) are mandatory attendance, and we will have several dates available for you to attend beginning in mid-July.
 You will be notified in advance by email.

-NOT PROVIDED BY Mariner Jr Football/MYS: Football cleats & game day socks ( color TBD)
+NOT PROVIDED BY Mariner Jr Football: Football cleats & Game day socks

 IMPORTANT: Once your helmet has been issued, please have your player wear this helmet for 15-30 minutes a day, prior to practice beginning, to get used to the feel and tightness of it.
-This is one of the biggest complaints from players the first few weeks, is the "helmet headache".
-This uncomfortable feeling should go away after intital break-in period.
+One of the biggest complaints from players the first few weeks, is the "helmet headache".
+This uncomfortable feeling should go away after initial break-in period.
 If not, please speak to your coach about this.

 When will we receive our equipment?

-All MYS football camp attendees will receive gear in June before camp Stay tuned in for announcements on Gear Issue Dates.
-We will have Regular season suit ups in mid July.
+All MJF football camp attendees will receive gear in June before camp Stay tuned in for announcements on Gear Issue Dates.
+We will have Regular season suit ups in mid-July.

 Your account must be at minimum 50% to receive gear.
 If you are on the registration payment plan and are in good standing with your account, then you will receive gear.
 Must be 100% in full before Jersey issue!!
 NO EXCEPTIONS!!!!

 -Yes, however all equipment provided must be NOCSAE certified and kept current on re-certification.
 Documentation must be provided, which will be then be approved by MARINER JR FOOTBALL before use.
 A Personal Equipment Waiver will need to be submitted, approved by Mariner Jr Football and documented prior to use on the field.